Crab Spider Facts & Information

 Characteristics: Crab spiders are named for their crablike appearance and movements.

 Body: Crab spiders have two large, strong front legs that are used to grasp prey.
 They scuttle sideways with their hind legs, although some species do move like other spiders.
+Their bodies are also flat like a crab's.

 Instead of spinning webs to catch prey, crab spiders use camouflage.
 Some resemble bird droppings, while others look like fruits, leaves, grass, or flowers.
 Others are capable of changing colors entirely.
 When prey approaches, these spiders attack and administer poisonous bites.
 Crab spider venom is potent enough to render large insects immobile.